PROSA-Project/prosa/doc/guidelines.md

 # Writing and Coding Guidelines

-This project targets Coq *non*-experts.
+This project targets Rocq *non*-experts.
 Accordingly, great emphasis is placed on keeping it as simple and as accessible as possible.

 ## Core Principles

 1. **Readability** matters most.
 Specifications that are difficult to grasp are fundamentally no more trustworthy than pen&paper proofs.
 2. Being **explicit** is good.
 The overarching goal is to make it easy for the (non-expert) reader.
 Being explicit and (within reason) verbose and at times repetitive helps to make a spec more readable because most statements can then be understood within a local scope.
 Conversely, any advanced "magic" that works behind the scenes can quickly render a spec unreadable to novices.
 3. **Good names** are essential.
 Choose long, self-explanatory names.
 Even if this means "more work" when typing the name a lot, it greatly helps with providing a helpful intuition to the reader.
-(Note to advanced users: if you find the long names annoying, consider using [Company Coq](https://github.com/cpitclaudel/company-coq)'s auto-completion features.)
+(Note to advanced users: if you find the long names annoying, consider using your editor's auto-completion features.)
 4. **Comment** profusely.
 Make an effort to comment all high-level steps and definitions.
 In particular, comment all hypotheses, definitions, lemmas, etc.
-5. **Keep it simple.** Shy away from advanced Coq techniques.
-At the very least, the spec and all lemma/theorem claims should be readable and understandable with a basic understanding of Coq (proofs are not expected to be readable).
+5. **Keep it simple.** Shy away from advanced Rocq techniques.
+At the very least, the spec and all lemma/theorem claims should be readable and understandable with a basic understanding of Rocq (proofs are not expected to be readable).

 ## Readability Advice

 - Use many, mostly short sections.
 Sections are a great way to structure code and to guide the reader; they serve the reader by establishing a local scope that is easier to remember.
 - Keep definitions and proofs in separate sections, and ideally in different files.
 This makes the definitions short, and more clearly separates the computation of the actual analysis results from their validity arguments.
 - Make extensive use of the `Hypothesis` feature.
-Hypotheses are very readable and are accessible even to non-Coq users, especially when paired with self-explanatory names.
+Hypotheses are very readable and are accessible even to non-Rocq users, especially when paired with self-explanatory names.
 - Consider renaming general concepts with `let` bindings to introduce local names that are more meaningful.
 - Interleave running commentary *as if you were writing a paper* with the actual definitions and lemmas.
 This helps greatly with making the spec more accessible to everyone.
 See [`results.fifo.rta`](../results/fifo/rta.v) for a nice example of this style.
 - When commenting, be careful not to leave any misspelled words: Prosa's CI system includes a spell-checker that will flag potential errors.